Draft-Bash/draftbash-server/README.md

 As a contributor, you are expected to follow test-driven development and domain-driven development.
 You should follow the design and architectural patterns as described in the docs folder.
 In particular, we are following a Clean Architectural style.
 There are many articles and tutorials explaining Clean Architecture.
 Clean Architecture is similar to the Onion, Hexagonal, and Ports-and-Adapters architectures.
 The main idea is to have our business logic to use its dependencies by having them inserted with dependency injection.
-This tutorial explains Clean Architecture with concrete examples: [Clean Architecture Tutorial](https://www.youtube.com/watch?v=VmY22KuRDbk&t=1044s)
+This tutorial explains Clean Architecture with concrete examples: [Clean Architecture Tutorial](https://www.youtube.com/watch?v=VmY22KuRDbk&t=1044s).

+To help keeps things stable and readable, we recommend using immutable variables.
+For example, a list or dictionary should never be mutated.
+If a list needs to change, a new one should be created or returned.
+Try to use dependency injection often, but if tight coupling is needed, use composition.
+Never use inheritance.
+Interfaces and abstract classes are allowed, but prioritize interfaces.
+Functions should never produce outside side-effects.
+The input into a function should always return the same output.

 To learn the design patterns and the concrete architectural examples being implemented in this project, we recommend reading the documentation in the docs folder.
 One of the best ways to understand what different parts of the source code are doing is to look at the unit tests as they clearly describe the desired behavior of most of the classes and functions.

+Contributors are expected to follow the design and architectural patterns layed out in the docs folder.
+Your code is also expected to follow the code styling standards specified in the docs folder.
+When a pull request is made, requests that fail the eslint check, Prettier format check, and tests, will not be merged into main.

 As a contributor, you are expected to create your own feature branches.
 Once they are ready to merge into main, you will need to create a pull request, pass test cases, and ultimately get approved by me.
 The primary maintainer of the project has ultimately decides what is merged into main.